Vigilance Is a Safety Virtue

 - Other information-gathering your organization performs (annual surveys, internal audits, etc.) should contain embedded checks in the form of questions about boundaries.

-- Your supervisors need to redirect inappropriate behaviors to promote positive behaviors, confront inappropriate or harmful behaviors, and help to report these behaviors to DCF/law enforcement if necessary.
+- Your supervisors need to redirect concerning behaviors to promote positive behaviors, confront inappropriate or harmful behaviors, and help to report these behaviors to DCF/law enforcement if necessary.